Flensburg Government: Cabinet

 Heinrich Himmler had been condemned as a traitor, dismissed from all functions and ordered to be arrested in Hitler's political testament.
 Dönitz did not want Himmler's name associated with his new government.
 However, Dönitz feared that any move against Himmler would alienate the SS, a force that was personally loyal to its commanding officer.
-Following Hitler's suicide, the SS remained armed, powerful, and skeptical of the Führer's allegations against Himmler.
+Following Hitler's suicide, the SS remained armed, powerful, and skeptical of the Führers allegations against Himmler.
 A further complication to Dönitz's authority to replace Himmler was that Hitler's aforementioned testament had explicitly named a successor to Himmler, Paul Giesler, (Note: Paul Giesler committed suicide on 8 May 1945.) whom Dönitz detested at least as much as Himmler.
 Dönitz tacitly set Hitler's instructions aside and continued to see Himmler on a daily basis without according him any formal appointment.
 It was only on 6 May 1945, while final negotiations were in prospect for a capitulation to US General Dwight D. Eisenhower in the west, that Dönitz dismissed Himmler from all his posts.